-The city of California applied to the Missouri Department of Natural Resources for a total project cost of \$3.2 million and was approved for a Drinking Water State Revolving Fund low-interest loan in the amount of \$1,601,000 and they also qualified for \$1,601,000 in grant funding.
-The funding package provided through the department is estimated to save the city's ratepayers \$1,601,000 in principal and approximately \$641,000 in interest costs over the 20 year term of the loan.
+In January 2013, the city of Bonne Terre applied to the Missouri Department of Natural Resources for drinking water system improvements with a total project cost of just over \$3.9 million.
+The Department approved a Drinking Water State Revolving Fund low-interest loan in the amount of \$1,985,000, along with a Drinking Water State Revolving Fund grant in the amount of \$1,984,287, for the city in November 2015.
+Construction was completed in March 2018.